dafny-lang/dafny/docs/DafnyRef/Types.md

 monotonic.
-This is enforced by a syntactic restriction on the form of the body of co-predicates: after conversion to negation normal form (i.e., pushing negations down to the atoms), intra-cluster calls of co-predicates must appear only in _positive_ positions—that is, they must appear as atoms and must not be negated.
-Additionally, to guarantee soundness later on, we require that they appear in _co-friendly_ positions—that is, in negation normal form, when they appear under existential quantification, the quantification needs to be limited to a finite range[^fn-copredicate-restriction].
+This is enforced by a syntactic restriction on the form of the body of co-predicates: after conversion to negation normal form (i.e., pushing negations down to the atoms), intra-cluster calls of co-predicates must appear only in _positive_ positions???that is, they must appear as atoms and must not be negated.
+Additionally, to guarantee soundness later on, we require that they appear in _co-friendly_ positions???that is, in negation normal form, when they appear under existential quantification, the quantification needs to be limited to a finite range[^fn-copredicate-restriction].
 Since the evaluation of a co-predicate might not terminate, co-predicates are always ghost.
 There is also a restriction on